-Design a product, service, or initiative that empowers small businesses and individual households to play a role in the transition to clean energy.
+Design a product, service, or initiative that empowers school communities to help speed the transition to clean energy.

 Bank of the West